CoderDojo/htmlgamedev/soccer-game/001 Build the webpage/readme.md

 Conclusion
 ------------
-Hope you guys enjoyed the start our the games course.
+Hope you guys enjoyed the start of our games course.